cardano-foundation/cf-identity-wallet/README.md

 - npm and node js
 - android emulator for samsung galaxy s23 ultra is configured or ios simulator for iphone 15 pro / 15 pro max
 - add .env to root folder with APP_PATH property with path to app build for chosen platform e.g.
+- appium installed locally(in case if @wdio/appium-service will not work as expected)
 ```
 # Android
 # APP_PATH=<LOCAL_PATH/app-release-unsigned.apk>